Air Source Heat Pump for a 3-Bed Semi: Sizing, Costs, and What to Expect

 What size heat pump do I need for a 3-bed semi?

-Typically 7-10 kW, depending on insulation levels.
-A well-insulated 3-bed semi might need only 7 kW; a poorly insulated one could need 10-11 kW.
-A professional heat loss survey will determine the exact size.
+Typically 7-10 kW, depending on insulation.
+A professional heat loss survey determines the exact size.

 How much does a heat pump cost for a 3-bed semi?